GEM-benchmark/NL-Augmenter/transformations/grapheme_to_phoneme_transformation/README.md

 ## What are the limitations of this transformation?

-For this particular task we have used `pronouncing` python package which uses CMU pronouncing dictionary.
+For this particular task we have used `pronouncing` python package which uses CMU pronouncing dictionary which might not be exhaustive list of all grapheme to phoneme conversion.